 Bread is hard to digest, can be high in harmful trans-fats and sugar, and is a leading cause of inflammation which is linked to serious health issues such as cancer and heart disease.

 Gluten-free bread is no better.
 Sure, it doesn’t contain gluten which makes it slightly kinder to your gut and easier to digest, but the chemicals which make it taste OK are far worse for you in the long run.
 I repeat, gluten free bread is not a healthy option!
+Learn more about why gluten free foods are not as healthy as you may think here.

 While everything is OK to have as a treat occasionally, find permanent alternatives to your bread consumption and see how your body responds next time you have it and take my word, it will hate you for it!